-- If you leave every instrument up the center (mono), they will all be competing for the same space.
+- If you leave every instrument up in the center (mono), they will all compete for the same space.

 - Panning other instruments away from the center allows you to emphasize a particular aspect of the mix without raising its volume.

-There are two schools of thought on panning: one is to enjoy the full variability of the pan pot, the other being the old school method of Left-Center-Right panning.
+There are two schools of thought on panning: one is to enjoy the full variability of the pan pot, and the other is the old-school method of Left-Center-Right panning.
 Left-Center-Right panning is the practice of ignoring the real estate of the stereo field between these three positions and only placing an instrument hard left, hard right, or center.
-This simplification is actually very effective, and a great approach if you are just beginning to mix, or wish to try something new.
+This simplification is actually very effective and a great approach if you are beginning to mix or wish to try something new.